olesku/eventhub/README.md

 ## Metrics

-Metrics in Prometheus format is available at the `/metrics` endpoint.
+Runtime metrics in [Prometheus](https://prometheus.io/) format is available at the `/metrics` endpoint.
 JSON is available at `/metrics?format=json`

 # TLS/SSL